pvl/blog4/content/blog/YouSim; Explore The Multiverse of Identity.md

 Large language models are [simulators](https://www.astralcodexten.com/p/janus-simulators).

-And [Plastic's](https://plasticlabs.ai) core mission is to produce AI that can simulate you, can model and align to you, and therefore be trusted to act autonomously on your behalf.
+And [Plastic's](https://plasticlabs.ai) core mission is to enable AI that can simulate you, can model and align to you, and therefore be trusted to act autonomously on your behalf.
 We're [[Announcing Honcho's Private Beta|starting]] that journey by building [Honcho](https://honcho.dev)--self-improving user memory for AI apps.
-It [[Humans like personalization|personalizes]] their UX and reduces user and developer overhead across the board.
+It [[Humans like personalization|personalizes]] their UX and reduces user and developer overhead across the board. ^7a39cb

 All this is possible because the LLM training corpus [[LLMs excel at theory of mind because they read|is packed]] with humans thinking about other humans.
 It holds close to everything we collectively know about human identity.
 Not only that, but all our other language and concepts and their possible combinations and permutations.